ferueda/poor-react/README.md

-# poor-react
+# Worst React Library copy you will ever see

-A poor man's version of React library
+In my quest to understand React, I'm building a poor man's version of the React library myself.